What is an Atmospheric and Space Scientist?

 - Marine Meteorologist

 In the United States, there were 10,400 jobs for Atmospheric and Space Scientist in 2016.
 New jobs are being produced at a rate of 12.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Atmospheric and Space Scientist by 2026.
-There will be an estimated 900 positions for Atmospheric & Space Scientist per year.
+Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 The states with the most job growth for Atmospheric & Space Scientist are Colorado, Utah, and New Hampshire.
 Watch out if you plan on working in Rhode Island, Missouri, or Kansas.
 These states have the worst job growth for this type of profession.